nesterow/dal/README.md

 # DAL

 **Data Access Layer**

 DAL is a proxy layer for SQL databases with a MongoDB inspired query interface.
-It can be used as a Go or NodeJS package (requires compiler) to create your own proxy and apply custom middlewares.
+It can be used as a Go or NodeJS package (requires compiler).
+It is modular and allows to create your own proxy and apply custom middlewares.

 _Notes:_